ivos/signboard/src/site/markdown/features.md

 	As a logged-in user I can log out to stop using the system.

+1. __Edit my user profile__

+	As a user I can edit my user profile and change first name, last name, phone, skype.
+I can also change my password separately from the above properties.

 1. __Find user__

 	As a system administrator I can find a user by